 The N.C.
-Department of Transportation proposes improvements to the U.S. 17 and Market Street corridors in Pender and New Hanover counties in an effort to improve traffic and safety.
+Department of Transportation is making improvements to the U.S. 17 and Market Street corridors in Pender and New Hanover counties in an effort to improve traffic and safety.

-The Hampstead Bypass would be built in two sections:
+The Hampstead Bypass is being built in two sections:

-- One section (R-3300A) would extend from the U.S. 17 Wilmington Bypass to N.C.
-210. This section of the project is funded for construction in the current State Transportation Improvement Program.
+- One section (R-3300A) extends from the U.S. 17 Wilmington Bypass to N.C.
+210. This section is funded for construction in the current State Transportation Improvement Program.

-- Another section (R-3300B) of the bypass would extend from N.C.
+- Another section (R-3300B) would extend from N.C.
 210 to north of Hampstead.
 This section is funded for construction in the current State Transportation Improvement Program.

 U.S. 17 Corridor Improvements and the Dan Owen Connector (Safe Passage Way)